swiftlang/swift-org-website/documentation/server/index.md

 Overall, Swift on Server opens up new opportunities for developers to build fast, scalable, and secure backend services.
 Swift's combination of performance, readability, interoperability, safety, and modern language features make it a compelling choice for many developers.

-Developers unfamiliar with Swift may want to [start with the basics](https://developer.apple.com/swift/).

 ## Development guides